Data modeling in Azure Cosmos DB for NoSQL

 Partition Key

-Your Azure Cosmos DB partition key (PK) isn't used in analytical store.
+The Azure Cosmos DB partition key (PK) isn't used in the analytical store.
 And now you can use analytical store custom partitioning to copies of analytical store using any PK that you want.
 Because of this isolation, you can choose a PK for your transactional data with focus on data ingestion and point reads, while cross-partition queries can be done with Azure Synapse Link.
 Let's see an example:

-is a good PK since all devices have a similar data volume and with that you won't have a hot partition problem.
-But if you want to analyze the data of more than one device, like "all data from yesterday" or "totals per city," you might have problems since those are cross-partition queries.
+In a hypothetical global IoT scenario, device id serves as a good partition key because all devices generate a similar volume of data, which prevents hot partition issues.
+But if you want to analyze the data of more than one device, like "all data from yesterday" or "totals per city," you might have problems since those queries are cross-partition queries.
 Those queries can hurt your transactional performance since they use part of your throughput in request units to run.
 But with Azure Synapse Link, you can run these analytical queries at no request units costs.
-Analytical store columnar format is optimized for analytical queries and Azure Synapse Link applies this characteristic to allow great performance with Azure Synapse Analytics runtimes.
+Analytical store columnar format is optimized for analytical queries and Azure Synapse Link supports great performance with Azure Synapse Analytics runtimes.

 Data types and properties names